ewenmaclean/xtext-languageserver-example/monaco_server/README.md

 yarn
 ```

-then in the example dir run
+then in the server dir run

 ```
 yarn prepare